Tag Archives: WORD STUDIES

 Everyday, our souls desire to return to GOD’s presence.
 Torah, while NOT a system of laws, is greater than the sum of it’s teachings.
 Torah is formed from the raw materials of creation, the aleph-bet.

-It is said that the torah, (Genesis through Dueteronomy), contains over 600,000 letters.
+It is said that the torah, (traditionally known as Genesis through Dueteronomy), contains over 600,000 letters.
 One for each soul that came out of Egypt.
-One letter, for every soul.

-When the day of Pentecost (Shavuot) had come, there were tongues of fire above every head, i.e., one letter for every soul.
+…and when the day of Pentecost (Shavuot) had come, once again, there were tongues of fire above every head, i.e., one letter for every soul.

 The Torah Contains The Meaning of Life…